 - Land values and build costs are relatively high in the District, particularly for smaller sites where larger sites are considered more profitable options.
-This is considered to have a constraining impact on housing delivery - Although there is a supply of available land, it may not always be suitable for a developer or registered social landlord.
-The availability of land, in context, from a social landlord's perspective may need to be in proximity to existing stock, which if unavailable, may contribute to an unwillingness to develop affordable housing in other parts of the District .Examples are, Genesis, London & Quadrant and Estuary housing associations who all have stock only in the town of Rochford, and Swan Housing with stock only in the town of Rayleigh; - To improve the delivery of affordable housing, sites which provide an element of affordable housing may need to be prioritised (fast tracked) in the planning system; - Build costs have increased recently from £1,500 to £2,000 per square metre which appears to have negatively influenced housing delivery; - Planning delays have an impact on housing delivery;
+This is considered to have a constraining impact on housing delivery - Although there is a supply of available land, it may not always be suitable for a developer or registered social landlord, and therefore difficult to deliver.
+The availability of land, in context, from a social landlord's perspective may need to be in proximity to existing stock, which if unavailable, may contribute to an unwillingness to develop affordable housing in other parts of the District.
+Examples are, Genesis, London & Quadrant and Estuary housing associations who all have stock only in the town of Rochford, and Swan Housing with stock only in the town of Rayleigh.
+It is clear that there is a requirement to have a land supply beyond 5 years; - To improve the delivery of affordable housing, sites which provide an element of affordable housing may need to be prioritised (fast tracked) in the planning system; - Build costs have increased recently from approximately £2,000 £3,000 per square metre4 which appears to have negatively influenced housing delivery.
+Due to Covid-19 there are also now reports of shortages of building materials which could further escalate prices; - Planning delays have an impact on housing delivery; - There is a tendency amongst some statutory consultees to submit a standard response to all applications.
+It was queried whether it was strictly necessary to consult as a standard procedure, or whether consultation should be based on sitespecific criteria.
+It was also highlighted that some statutory consultees have not been submitting responses until the end of the consultation period, delaying the determination of that application; - Whilst planning conditions may be needed to ensure good development, in some cases too many are being imposed which may contribute to slowing down housing delivery.
+Conditions need to be flexible and only imposed where justified on the merits of that particular application; - There appears to be an occasional lack of effective communication between social landlords and local authority officers which has evolved from enquiries and response delays.
+Social landlords have relayed that developers also experience the same issue; - It is considered that the 3-year life span of a planning permission should be shortened to encourage developers to start construction earlier and improve build-out rates;